Fragmentation of $\omega$ and $\phi$ Mesons in $e^+ e^-$ and $p p$ Collisions at NLO: Combined Analysis of and Data

 \subsubsection{Quark fragmentation functions}

-The small-$x$ and large-$x$ behaviour (exponents $b$ and $c$ in Eq.~\ref{eq:func}) of the valence quark fragmentation function remain the same as before.
-This is expected since the quark fragmentation functions are well-determined by the $e^+\,e^-$ data; the polynomial $P_i(x)$ is much better determined---with smaller errors, falling from nearly 100\% earlier to a few percent in the current analysis.
+While the behaviour of the valence quark fragmentation function is similar to before, the small-$x$ behaviour is not as well determined.
+This is expected since the small-$x$ is dominated by the sea quark fragmentation functions.
+Still the parameters are much better determined, the polynomial, $P_i(x)$, in particular, is much better determined---with smaller errors, falling from nearly 100\% earlier to a few percent in the current analysis.
 These parameters give the pure octet non-strange fragmentation functions for $\rho^\pm, \rho^0$ mesons.
-The corresponding fragmentation functions for $K^*$, $\omega$ and $\rho$ can be determined from these and the best-fit values of the additional (strangeness suppression and singlet-octet mixing) parameters are listed in Table~\ref{tab:unknown_par}.
+The corresponding fragmentation functions for $K^*$, $\omega$ and $\rho$ can be determined from these and the best-fit values of the additional (strangeness suppression and singlet-octet mixing) parameters that are listed in Table~\ref{tab:unknown_par}.

-The value of the strangeness suppression factor, $\lambda = 0.07 \pm 0.01$, is identical to the previous analysis \cite{Savinlo} and close to $\lambda^{pseudo}= 0.08$ \cite{Misra} for pseudoscalar mesons within error bars.
+The value of the strangeness suppression factor, $\lambda = 0.097 \pm 0.013$, is consistent with the previous analysis\cite{Savinlo} and also with $\lambda^{pseudo}= 0.08$ for pseudoscalar mesons\cite{Misra} within error bars.
 Hence it is very clear from the consistent value of $\lambda$, that it is a process- and spin- independent global parameter.

-The parameters of the singlet fragmentation function can be understood, by doing a meaningful comparison of the sea ($\gamma$) fragmentation function determined from Eq.~\ref{eq:sea} with the one from earlier analysis.
-The values obtained for parameters $a=0.98$ and $c=5.6$ are same as before within the error bars and parameter $b=-0.65$ is close to the earlier result; whereas the polynomial $P_i(x)$ is quite different ($d=-1.99$ and $e=4.2$).
-Thus the current sea fragmentation function is exactly matching with the older one at large $x$ whereas at small $x$ it is $10$ times larger due to the inclusion of low $p_T$ $p\,p$ data.
-This shows that the sea fragmentation function is consistent with the earlier analysis implying that the singlet fragmentation function parameters are well determined through this analysis.
+The current sea fragmentation function at small $x$ is about $10$ times larger (with a large and negative exponent $b$) due to the inclusion of low $p_T$ $p\,p$ data.
+While the $p_T$ range overlaps for the RHIC and LHC central rapidity data, the corresponding $z$ ranges that they probe are entirely different, being $0.01 \le z \le 1$ for RHIC and $0.001 \le z \le 1$ for LHC.
+Note that a few LHC data points with $p_T < 2$ GeV were removed from the fits since these corresponded to values of $z < 0.001$ where our fits are not stable or reliable.
+The small errors on the fits to the parameters describing $\gamma$ are driven by this large range in $\sqrt{s}$ of the available $p\,p$ data.